OSU-CS290-Sp18/final-project-group-26/README.md

-# Chinese Recipe Beta ver 1.1    by Group 26
+# Chinese Recipe Beta ver 1.2    by Group 26

-This is the introduction for current v1.0 Beta Recipe application.
+This is the introduction for current v1.2 Beta Recipe application.

+##Update v1.1 -> v1.2: See section "Update v1.2" at the bottom section.

 -------------------------------------------------------------------------------------------------